Yuvaes7/image-encryption/README.md

-Here’s a detailed guide for installing and using the image encryption CLI tool, which you can include in your README file on GitHub.

----

 # Image Encryption CLI Tool

 This project provides a command-line interface (CLI) tool for encrypting and decrypting images using Node.js.
 The tool ensures that images are securely encrypted and can only be decrypted with a specific key.